 Zebra Mussel Spread: How Many Lakes Are Affected?

-Zebra mussels are one of the most damaging invasive species in the upper Midwest.
+Zebra mussels are one of the most damaging invasive species in U.S. lakes.
 They filter massive volumes of water, altering nutrient cycles and starving native mussels and plankton.
-Here is what the data shows across Minnesota and Wisconsin.
+Here is what the data shows across the states we track.

 By the Numbers